hu-po/igigi/README.md

 # igigi

-rpi robot w/ stereo cam, 3 link head
+Multi-computer, multi-modal robot that uses AI to interact with the world.

+### Description

+The three main nodes are:

+`robot` - A Raspbery Pi with a 3-link arm, a monocular camera, and a stereo camera.
+`brain` - A linux server with a GPU that runs a VLM `vizzi` - A linux server that runs a VR visualizer for the robot

-# VLM (Video Language Model)
+### VLM (Video Language Model)

 LLaVA 13B running locally at 8bit on a docker container (14G VRAM)